VasuBhog/Machine-Learning-Classification-Project/README.md

 Classification using a deep learning network for identifying leaves

 ## Getting Started
-I am using Matlab 2019a will also work for other versions as long as your have Deep Learning Toolbox.
+I am using Matlab 2019a, it will also work for other versions (2016 - 2018) as long as your have Deep Learning Toolbox.

 ## Background